csperle/NeighborhoodMap/README.md

  - Webspace with PHP 5 support and MySQL database access
  - Own Google Maps API Key (can be [obtained here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key))

+*Setting up and configuring this application is a little bit annoying.
+I am sure it is possible to do all this steps via an installation script, but I am lacking time and knowledge to write it.*

 ## Setup
 First, you need to setup the application before you can use it.
 Clone the git repository and follow these steps.